"We have a winner!"

 Let's Take a Look in More Detail

-Note: Since writing this review, we have purchased the latest version of the Multiclad Set and have tested it for six months now.
-I am happy to report that this set has the same exquisite good looks, beautiful finish and performs every bit as well as the old set that we have.
+Note: Since writing this review, we have purchased the latest version of the Multiclad Set and have tested it for some time now.
+However, we not only test it, but we both use it on a daily basis.
+We are happy to report that this set has the same exquisite good looks, beautiful finish and performs every bit as well as the old set that we have.

 First of all this set meets all of the criteria as set out above ie. it has an aluminum core that runs up the sides of each pot or pan but lets take a closer look at some of its other features.